What is a Boring Head?

 Why Use a Boring Head?

 In CNC, we’re used to the idea of either drilling and reaming or interpolating a hole.
-So when do Boring Head’s come into play?
+So when does this boring method come into play?

-The answer is that you generally use a Boring Head for larger holes when tolerances are tight.
+The answer is that you generally use one for larger holes when tolerances are tight.
 There’s a limit to how accurately we can make a hole using interpolation with an endmill.
 The problem is backlash and various other positioning errors.
-We do have an article on how to minimize Interpolation Errors that will ensure you seldom need a Boring Head, but if tolerances are tight enough, you will need one:
+We do have an article on how to minimize Interpolation Errors that will ensure you seldom need to resort to Boring, but if tolerances are tight enough, you will need one:

-Another reason to use a Boring Head is to improve the surface finish of the wall.
+Another reason to use one is to improve the surface finish of the wall.

-A typical example of an application that might require a Boring Head due to tight tolerances would be machining a bearing pocket.
+A typical example of an application that might require Boring due to tight tolerances would be machining a bearing pocket.

 Here’s a conceptual diagram of the boring process: